vmware/vic/doc/user_doc/vic_app_dev/build_app_with_vic.md

 The steps in this section make the following assumptions:

 - You have deployed a virtual container host (VCH).
+- You deployed the VCH with a volume store named `default` by specifying  `--volume-store datastore_name/path:default`.
-- You deployed the VCH with the `--no-tlsverify` option, to disable client authentication.
+- You deployed the VCH with the `--no-tls` option, to disable TLS authentication between the Docker client and the VCH.
 - You are using Docker Compose 1.8.1.

 In the procedure below, run the commands from the `example-voting-app`  folder that contains the modified `docker-compose.yml` file.